 Periodic roof maintenance, removal of tree debris, and trimming of excessive overhanging trees will extend the lifespan of the roof and stave off premature replacement of the roof.
 If roofs are not cleaned of debris, it can build up and promote areas of moss or mold which will slow down the roof’s ability to shed water.
 This keeps the shakes wetter longer, which can lead to premature rotting of the butts of the shakes.

-At this point, many homeowners believe that a new roof is needed, when in reality, regular maintenance to remove and replace the deficient shakes and a good cleaning will keep damage from occurring and will allow the shakes to breathe and stay dry.
+Many homeowners believe that a new roof is needed when moss is visible, when in reality, maintenance to remove and replace the deficient shakes, clearing and checking the valleys, and a good cleaning will keep damage from occurring and will allow the shakes to breathe and stay dry.

 In regards to staining and sealing a shake roof, staining is fine for curb appeal but adds no real value to preserving the roof itself.
 Sealing a shake roof should never be done as this will keep the shakes from getting the air they need to stay dry.

 Many shake roof homeowners were never told they needed to maintain their roof in order for it to reach its potential lifespan of 40 to 50 years.
 The best way to prevent leak damage is to maintain the roof on a regular basis, and if you have a leak, call a professional roofer.